MischaPanch/cloudflow/README.md

 # CloudFlow

 This repository contains a framework for gitflow-like CI/CD of AWS Infrastructure and all its dependencies.
 After initializing
 CloudFlow in your AWS account you will be able to create projects.
-A CloudFlow CI/CD project is represented by the diagram below.
+A CloudFlow CI/CD project is represented by the following diagram:

 ![Alternate text](images/project_architecture.png)

 It contains a CodeCommit repository that is connected to